 Again, just to give some context of our experience, during an Open House held by CP for the "Redesign" of H2 in 2021.
 It was over heard someone asking a CP representative why CP did not build the 74 turbines approved by the AUC.
 The response from CP, jokingly went something like this, well... this could be a case history of what not to do when developing a wind project.
-So...in that light this submission is perhaps an example of what happens when an AUC approval is based on false information and misconduct not substantiated by the AUC such as the evidence filed by many interveners including participants, consisting of SIPS and oral presentations in the original H2 hearing that the developer was dishonest, that the developer filed false information.
-And the developer was also a bully that has resulted in unnecessary cost to Albertans of over 1.5 million dollars as recorded in the charts of Cost pages 14 & 15.
+It should be noted that CP is the owner of the Tinchebray Substation operated by ATCO that has been proven to have been approved by the AUC that was based on false information that has caused property damage and for releasing contaminated water from unlicensed uncontrolled water ditches.
+So...in that light this submission is perhaps an example of what happens when an AUC approval is based on false information, concealment of critical documents and misconduct that is not substantiated by the AUC such as the evidence filed by many interveners including participants, consisting of SIPS and oral presentations in the original H2 hearing and SIPS filed in 1092 and CETO that the developers together were dishonest and filed false information.
+And both of the developers were also a bully that has resulted in unnecessary cost to Albertans of over 1.5 million dollars as recorded in the charts of Cost pages 14 & 15 for a wind project and yet to be determined damages to the environment for the transmission development.